Depression Recovery: Self-nurturing habits and reconnecting to life.

 What’s It Like to Live with Major Depressive Disorder?

 People suffering from depression often feel torn between two states.
 With depression, people often create safety bubbles where they feel some relief from depression symptoms.
-This may be in bed, reading, watching tv or movies, being with beloved animals, certain areas of their home or other coping strategies.
-This creates a dualistic pull between two worlds.
+This may be in bed, reading, watching tv or movies, being with beloved animals, certain areas of their home or other avoidant coping strategies.
+This creates a dualistic pull between two worlds- the comfort zone and the other world.
 Unfortunately, this results in the worsening of depression symptoms.
-Much of life requires attachment to relationships, work, self-care, and duties.
+Much of life requires attachment to relationships, work, self-care, and duties (the other world).
 It is not uncommon for people to make poor decisions guided by major depressive thinking patterns, such as leaving a relationship or job to avoid attachment.

 Situational sadness (often referred to as “depression” by many people) is not Major Depressive Disorder.
 It often is triggered by a situational stressor that requires a call to action.
 A person will not meet the criteria for MDD and/or symptoms may only last a few days, episodically.
 Medication treatment is not recommended for situational sadness or mild MDD.

-Please request either provider, Kama Jensen or Erin Hagen, when calling to schedule an appointment to discuss care for depression.
+Please request either provider, Kama Jensen or Erin Hagen, when calling to schedule an appointment to discuss counseling for anxiety/depression or depression.